Restraints - Physical Restraint, Safety Restraints, Patient Restraint

 What are Restraint Alternatives?

 Restraint Alternatives are products that aren't traditional medical restraints.
-Currently, Vitality Medical sells two kinds of restraint alternatives: the Posey Restraint Net and the Posey Roll Guard.
+Currently, Vitality Medical sells two kinds of restraint alternatives: the Posey Roll Guard.

 The Posey Restraint Net is used for patients who pose extreme harm to themselves.
 The restraint net fits comfortably across the body and securely fixes the patient's arms and legs.
 The next is made of nylon and is machine washable.